 Combination products containing fertilizer and herbicide, better known as weed-n-feed, have been officially banned in Canada.
 Many provinces already had some legislation on weed-n-feed or cosmetic herbicides, but the decision by Health Canada brought a ban on sale and use of the once popular combination product.
 While some homeowners loved the product, it's actually not very good for lawn care maintenance.

 What Is Weed-n-Feed?

 The weed portion of weed-n-feed is where the trouble starts.
 The herbicide is a powdered form of popular broadleaf herbicides containing 2,4-D, mecoprop, and dicamba.
 This combination of chemicals is popular for its lethal action on broadleaf weeds while leaving lawn grass unharmed.

-Granular weed-n-feed works by sticking onto the surface of the weeds so conditions must be right for the product to work.
+Granular weed-n-feed works by sticking onto the surface of the weeds, so conditions must be right for the product to work.
 The lawn should be wet to allow the herbicide dust to stick to the leaves.
-It is also important that rain is not forecast to not wash the product off the leaf before it has done its job.
+It is also important that rain is not forecast; you don't want to wash the product off the leaf before it has done its job.

 Why Is Weed-n-Feed Banned?